Coventry and Warwick

 Selection procedure

-Initial screening of the application forms is undertaken by the clinical psychology team, in collaboration with local clinicians.
-Each selector independently grades the candidate's application on the basis of an understanding of the clinical psychologist's role, academic ability, previous and current clinical experiences, personal suitability and values, research ability and references.
 Gradings are collated and discussed at a short-listing meeting.
-In 2023 sixty applicants were selected to interview for 25 places.
-Due to the volume of applications, it is not possible to send individual feedback to those applicants who are not invited for interview, and further discussion of this is not available.
+In 2025 sixty applicants were selected to interview for 15 places.
+Due to the volume of applications, it is not possible to send individual feedback to those applicants who are not invited for interview; further discussion of this is not available.

 The selection panel will make a final decision about whether to offer a candidate a place on the programme.
 The Chair of the selection panel has the ultimate responsibility for the final selection decision.
 Once a final decision is reached, the successful candidates will be informed as soon as possible.

-All offers of a place will be conditional upon satisfactory checks via the Disclosure and Barring Service (DBS) and Occupational Health screening.
-Coventry University has an established mechanism for DBS checks and proof of qualifications.
 All unsuccessful interviewees are given the opportunity to receive email feedback about their interview performance.
-Occasionally, if for example health issues arise prior to the start of training, it may be possible for a place to be deferred for 12 months.
+Occasionally, if for example health issues arise prior to the start of training, it may be possible for a place to be deferred for no longer than 12 months.

 *All applicants must demonstrate, at the time of selection that they are eligible to work in the UK for the full duration of the training course.